badbroken/100-days-of-code/log.md

 **What's Next**: The plan for Day 6 is to learn about Python Tuples, PHP arrays.

+### Day 6: September 17, 2020

+**Today's Progress**: Learned about PHP arrays, Python tuples.

+**What's Next**: The plan for Day 7 is to learn more about PHP arrays and associative arrays, solving more python problems.

 # Template Examples:
 ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)